Menu

 The Help to Buy Government Scheme

 All areas in the UK have a Help to Buy scheme available.
-It’s a postcode lottery, though and the eligibility and what you can borrow and how will be determined by where you’re buying your home: England, Wales, Northern Ireland or Scotland.
+It’s a postcode lottery, though, and the eligibility, what you can borrow, and how will be determined by where you’re buying your home: England, Wales, Northern Ireland, or Scotland.

-Each area is covered below to explain how the Help to Buy Scheme works in different areas.
+Below, we explain how the Help to Buy Scheme works in each area.
 In all cases, a £1 monthly management fee is payable for the first five years.

-In the sixth year, interest will be charged at the minimum rate of 1.75% on the total amount of equity provided by the Help to Buy scheme, then rising in line with the UK Retail Price Index from the 7th year, so there is a chance that the interest rates could increase – or drop, so that’s a bit of a gamble.
+In the sixth year, interest will be charged at the minimum rate of 1.75% on the total amount of equity provided by the Help to Buy scheme, rising in line with the UK Retail Price Index from the 7th year.
+There is a chance that the interest rates could increase or drop, so that’s a bit of a gamble.

 How government equity loans are affected when you sell your property

-When you sell your home, the equity loan is repayable at the market price and not the amount you borrowed.
+When you sell your home, the equity loan is repayable at the market price, not the borrowed amount.
 If the valuation of your home rises, so does the equity stake you repay, and if it falls, you will usually require the consent of the Help to Buy Scheme to release the second charge on your mortgage before you can proceed with the sale.

 Your conveyancing solicitor will need to advise you on what would need to be done because if the scheme isn’t satisfied with the sale price of your home, you’ll need to repay the total amount of funding that you received to buy your home, regardless of how much you sell for.